Belvidere campground: Camping on the Leschenault Peninsula

 Swimming and stingrays at Hamelin Bay

-Hamelin Bay is a beautiful beach between Cape Leewin and Cape Naturaliste.
+Hamelin Bay is a beautiful beach between Cape Leeuwin and Cape Naturaliste.
 It is a long stretch of white sand, turquoise water and coastal cliffs.
 Being sheltered and protected from the strong winds, Hamelin Bay is great for swimming, snorkeling, as well as fishing.
 It is especially popular as a place to spot stingrays, which frequent the bay and can get quite close to the shore.

 Footprints on the rocky beach, near water